multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ```

 :::note
 Since we're still using BigUint division, we don't get `50.45`, but `50`.
-This precision can be increased by using more zeroes for the MAX_PERCENTAGE and the respective APY, but this is also inheritly "fixed" on the blockchain, because we work with very big numbers for `user_stake`
+This precision can be increased by using more zeroes for the MAX_PERCENTAGE and the respective APY, but this is also "inheritly fixed" on the blockchain, because we work with very big numbers for `user_stake`

 ## Rewards implementation